Charles Holden: Recognition and legacy

 Holden won the RIBA's London Architecture Medal for 1929 (awarded 1931) for 55 Broadway.
 In 1936 he was awarded the RIBA's Royal Gold Medal for his body of work.
-He was Vice President of the RIBA from 1935–37 and a member of the Royal Fine Art Commission from 1933 to 1947.
+He was Vice President of the RIBA from 1935 to 1937 and a member of the Royal Fine Art Commission from 1933 to 1947.
 In 1943 he was appointed a Royal Designer for Industry for the design of transport equipment.
 He was awarded honorary doctorates by Manchester University in 1936 and London University in 1946.
 Many of Holden's buildings have been granted listed status, protecting them against demolition and unapproved alteration.

 Holden declined the invitation to become a Royal Academician in 1942, having previously been nominated, but refused because of his connection to Epstein.
 He twice declined a knighthood, in 1943 and 1951, as he considered it to be at odds with his simple lifestyle and considered architecture a collaborative process.

 The RIBA holds a collection of Holden's personal papers and material from Adams, Holden & Pearson.
 The RIBA staged exhibitions of his work at the Heinz Gallery in 1988 and at the Victoria and Albert Museum between October 2010 and February 2011.
 A public house near Colliers Wood Underground station has been named "The Charles Holden", taking "inspiration" from the architect.